New Jersey Route 47: Cape May County

-Route 47 begins at a traffic light with Atlantic Avenue in the Jersey Shore city of Wildwood in Cape May County, heading to the northwest on Rio Grande Avenue, a four-lane divided highway that is county maintained and signed as County Route 661.
+Route 47 begins at a traffic light with Atlantic Avenue in the Jersey Shore city of Wildwood, Cape May County, heading to the northwest on Rio Grande Avenue, a four-lane divided highway that is municipally-maintained.
 From this intersection, Rio Grande Avenue continues southeast a block to an intersection with Ocean Avenue near the Wildwood Boardwalk.
-The road passes through residential and commercial areas before crossing County Route 621 (Ocean Drive), where it becomes a four-lane undivided road.
-Upon crossing Park Boulevard, the route passes businesses and intersects Susquehanna Avenue.
-Here, Route 47 becomes signed and maintained by the New Jersey Department of Transportation, turning into a divided highway again a short distance later at the intersection with County Route 624 (West Rio Grande Boulevard).
-At this intersection, the route enters Lower Township and crosses over the Grassy Sound via the George Redding Bridge, which is a drawbridge.
-The road turns more to the west-northwest and runs through wetlands with some homes to the south of the road, with the Wildwoods Welcome Center adjacent to the southbound lanes; the welcome center is accessible via a direct southbound ramp and via a left turn northbound.
-Route 47 enters Middle Township and continues past more marshland as well as some marinas adjacent to the Richardson Sound on the south side of the road.
+The road passes through residential and commercial areas before crossing the intersection with Ocean Drive/New Jersey Avenue (CR 621), where it becomes a four-lane undivided county-maintained road that is designated as County Route 661 (CR 661).
+Upon crossing the intersection with Park Boulevard, the route gains a center left-turn lane and passes businesses, intersecting Susquehanna Avenue.
+Here, Route 47 becomes signed and maintained by the New Jersey Department of Transportation (NJDOT), turning into a divided highway again a short distance later at the intersection with West Rio Grande Boulevard (CR 624).
+At this intersection, the route enters Lower Township, becoming Wildwood Boulevard and crosses over the Grassy Sound via the George Redding Bridge, which is a drawbridge.
+The road turns more to the west-northwest and runs through wetlands with some homes to the south of the road, with the Wildwoods Welcome Center next to the southbound lanes; the welcome center is accessible via a direct southbound ramp and via a left turn northbound.
+Route 47 enters Middle Township and continues past more marshland as well as some marinas next to the Richardson Sound on the south side of the road.
 The route turns northwest again and comes to a partial cloverleaf interchange with the Garden State Parkway.
 Past this interchange, Route 47 heads into a commercial district in the Rio Grande section of Middle Township.
-At the intersection with Fifth Street, the route becomes a three-lane undivided road with a center left-turn lane and continues to an intersection with U.S. Route 9 (Shore Road).
+At the intersection with 5th Street, the route becomes a three-lane undivided road with a center left-turn lane and continues to an intersection with Shore Road (US 9).